andrewjh271/mastermind/README.md

 ### Thoughts

 This was a fun project to work on.
 The main programming challenges were deciding how to display the gameplay, calculating the red and white keys, and implementing Knuth's algorithm.
 The hardest part was making sense of his paper, which could have been written more clearly.
 I still don't understand why he refers to 15 possible red/white combinations.
-I can only find 14, which is also the number listed on [this](https://github.com/nattydredd/Mastermind-Five-Guess-Algorithm) helpful summary.
+I only count 14, which is also the number listed on [this](https://github.com/nattydredd/Mastermind-Five-Guess-Algorithm) helpful summary.
 (Knuth acknowledged in the paper that [3, 1] was not a valid red/white score.)

 I assumed that I could prune from the Set of remaining possibilities the current move after finding it, although Knuth does not say to do this and in fact his numbers describing remaining possibilities reflect that he did not.
 I don't know why the current move should be kept in the Set, but I found one case (3, 1, 1, 5), where this is the difference between finding the code in six or five moves.

  In working on this project I became familiar with some command line escape codes, and decided to make a module for them.

+-Andrew Hayhurst